GreyHak/dsp-god-mode-button/README.md

 ## Change Log
 ### v1.0.1
+ - Initial release failed to actually include the DLL.
+Sorry.
  - Toggled settings now persist when the game is restarted.
 ### v1.0.0
  - Initial release.